tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     A simple example: from the root seed to the master, then through the purpose, coin type, and other levels, ending with an ML-DSA public/private key pair.
 With the public key, the final TRON address is obtained the same way addresses are derived today.

     On the wallet side: at initialization, the mnemonic and passphrase are entered, and the wallet generates the required key pairs along the derivation path.
-Unlike BIP32, normal derivation isn't possible — child public keys can't be derived from a public key alone — so the public keys have to be pre-generated in advance.
+Unlike BIP32, normal derivation isn't possible — child public keys can't be derived from a public key alone — so the public keys have to be generated in advance.

     That's the main idea of the scheme.
 The core difference from BIP32 is that normal derivation isn't supported, and the final node secret derives different keys for different post-quantum signature schemes.